 The Office Environment: A Reflection of the Financial Advisor

 Financial advisors are rarely taught about ways to utilize their office environment as a tool to manage the financial planning process.
-Nearly all financial education focuses on the nuts-and-bolts of specific financial interventions or on the process of counseling and planning and planning, with an emphasis on communication and counseling and planning and planning theory.
+Nearly all financial education focuses on the nuts-and-bolts of specific financial interventions or on the process of counseling and planning, with an emphasis on communication and counseling and planning theory.
 While these are obviously at the root of any successful financial advisory practice, it is important to note that an advisor’s office environment also plays an important role in shaping the experiences of clients.

 The importance of the office environment is universal.
 This means that a financial advisor should spend time to create an environment that facilitates client financial health, regardless if the advisor is working out of their home, has a small office in a suburban center, or owns a suite of offices in a large building.